justinhaef/smsFrame/README.md

 ## First AWS

 Our first task that we need to get done is setting up our AWS envoriment, this will involve creating an API Gateway, Two IAM Roles, S3 Bucket and a Lambda function.
 There are many tutorials on how to create these but I like to use a Python application called Zappa to do this all quickly for me.

+We need to have a signup page so that a user can login, specify the phone numbers and names of people that are allowed to send messages.
+Then the AWS lambda funtion should add folders for each sender.
+Then, we should create a DynamoDB table that will get meta data (possible facial recognition) and store that.
+So if someone wanted to say "show me grandson x on date y" the system could figure that out.